Published February 2018

-Hosting is changing a lot with cloud technology and, at the same time, the way we access the actual internet.
-It is important to remember that a website, or event an app, is just a computer program, and that it needs something or somewhere to ‘live’ or operate from; normally a server or a devise
+Hosting is changing a lot with Cloud technology and, at the same time, the way we access the actual Internet.
+It is important to remember that a website, or even an app, is just a computer program and that it needs something or somewhere to ‘live’ or operate from; normally a server or device

-– so it needs to be understood as devises change… we need to keep up.
+– So it must be understood as devices change… we need to keep up.

 Keep up business, or be left behind.

 However, I’m happy to say, it is not as complex as you might think…

 If I were to give a simple explanation with regards to the biggest difference between an app and a website, I would say the one has offline capabilities (does not need to be connected to the Internet constantly) and the other one does.